ashishsingh18/AssortedTests/HelloWorldCppDocker/README.md

 Step 2: Clone this repo

-Step 3: Build - On command line run the following command docker build --no-cache -t hello .
+Step 3: Build - On command line run the following command(without inverted comma) "docker build --no-cache -t hello ."

 This should succeed.
 If not check and fix errors

-Step 4: Run - On the command line run the following command docker run -it hello:latest
+Step 4: Run - On the command line run the following command(without inverted comma) "docker run -it hello:latest"

 This should produce the output "Hello, World!"